PhilMayer/Guitar-Gyro/README.md

   'D3  h'
 ```

 The note names are the first term in the array item (i.e. E3, D3), while the term after the space is the note duration (i.e. quarter, quarter-eighth, eighth, half or whole).
-To get the rhythm of the tune, a simple regular expression is employed:
+To get the rhythm of the tune, a regular expression is employed:

 ```javascript
 const regExp = /\d\s*(.*)/
 ```
-From here, we simply call `MusicPlayer`'s `mapNoteToDuration`, which turns our note value into a duration in seconds, based on the chosen tempo.
+From here, we call `MusicPlayer`'s `mapNoteToDuration`, which turns our note value into a duration in seconds, based on the chosen tempo.

 ```javascript
 mapNoteToDuration (noteLength) {